alberto-lazari/masters-thesis/chapters/implementation.typ

 allowing it to be easily accessed and referenced across the codebase, similar to what the Android service mechanism itself provide.

+Additionally, the component includes a native compatibility layer, which acts as a wrapper around the Java service.
+This layer simplifies access to `VPermissionManager` from JNI, allowing native code to conveniently interact with permissions, without needing to handle Java service calls directly.

-Below is a breakdown of its architecture, illustrated in @management_core_diagram.
+Below is a breakdown of the component architecture, illustrated in @management_core_diagram.

 #figure(
-  caption: [Management core component class diagram.], image("/images/management-core.svg")
+  caption: [Management core component class diagram.], image(width: 65%, "/images/management-core.svg")
 ) <management_core_diagram>

 ===== Singleton Implementation